 To accomplish that, create an SPF record in your DNS.
 Click on this guide to find out more details about this subject and obtain our SPF record.

-After configuring the SPF record, at From Email choose Add custom email.
+Once you are done configuring the SPF record, at From Email select the option Add custom email.

-The custom emails added can be used on the same form in all your email templates.
+You can use the custom emails on the same form in all your email templates.

-Secondary, with the noreply.myfor.ms option you can remove any reference to our domain, 123 Form Builder.
-Simply select it from the dropdown menu and you’re done.
+With the email@example.com option, you can remove any reference to our domain, 123 Form Builder.
 This option is available if you have purchased a paid subscription.
 Visit our Features Matrix for more details.

-In order to send emails though your own SMTP server simply follow this guide.
+In order to send emails through your own SMTP server, simply follow this guide.